 Value to wildlife: The leaves are eaten by caterpillars of moths, including the larger Welsh wave and autumn green carpet.
 Its flowers provide pollen and nectar for bees and other pollinating insects.
 The berries are a rich source of autumn food for birds, especially blackbird, mistle thrush and redwing.

-Preferred conditions: A hardy species that will grow in most soils but prefers light, well-drained, humus-rich soil.
+Preferred conditions: This hardy species will grow in most soils but prefers light, well-drained, humus-rich soil.

 Hazel (Corylus avellana)